gemforce-team/gemforce/README.md

   * **manual compilation:**
   Works on Windows too, but it's a bit more difficult to get hold of a compiler there.
-  Any modern C compiler is ok, remember to include the `include` directory, as the example below:
+  A modern C++ compiler is required, remember to include the `include` directory, as the example below:
   `somecompiler -O3 -I "include" -lm file.c -o output`